Wednesday, December 22, 2021

 Following on from the success of the Fab Lab movement the FabLearn movement was launched in schools by Paulo Blikstein in 2008

-Neil Gershenfeld describes Fab Labs as the 3rd digital revolution, the first two being (1) the shrinking of computers to the size of smart phones and (2) the Internet.
+Neil Gershenfeld describes Fab Labs as the 3rd digital revolution, the first two being (1) Computation: the power of computers becoming available to all whether in the form of PC or smart phones and (2) Communication through the Internet.
 He provides the stats to show that Fab Labs are growing exponentially from 2005 until now.

 The Fab Foundation site has a detailed spreadsheet showing the equipment and costs of setting up